zjreid1/Cybersecurity-Sacramento/Projects.md

----
-title: Cybersecurity Sacramento | DC916 Projects
+# Cybersecurity Sacramento | DC916 Projects
-layout: template
-filename: Projects.md
----

 # The Road to DEF CON 33
 Currently, Leadership is reaching out to PoC's to get insight on what it would take to have DC916 as a part of DEF CON Groups at DEF CON 33.